GenTracer

 Her presentations on Military Research include the following:

-"20th Century Military Burials in the US, Europe, and World-Wide" Burials in military cemeteries include civilians, diplomats, medical personnel, and volunteer aid workers, including women.
-Not all burials in military cemeteries are military, and not all military burials served the countries maintaining their cemeteries.
+"20th Century Military Burials in the US, Europe, and World-Wide" Not all burials in military cemeteries are military, they include civilians, diplomats, medical personnel, and volunteer aid workers, including women.
+Not all military burials served the countries maintaining their cemeteries, some include not only allies, but those they fought.
 Most military cemeteries have monuments listing the missing as well as burials of the unknown.
 Some military burials are in civilian cemeteries.
-Sources and repositories described.
+Sources and repositories described with links.

 "Polish Military During WWII" describes the many units of Polish military fighting with the Allies.
-Some were part of the Polish Government in Exile while some were part of the British Military, French Military, and Soviet Military.
+Some were part of the Polish Government-in-Exile while some were part of the British Military, French Military, and Soviet Military.
 Others were conscripted into the Nazi German Army.
 Still more were immigrants or children of immigrants serving in the military of their new homes.
 Sources and repositories described.

 "Polish Military in the Liberation of Italy from the Nazis" After the German and Soviet Invasions of Poland in 1939, soldiers in the Polish Army and civilians were sent to camps in the USSR.
 Other Poles were conscripted into the German Army.
 Polish soldiers served in the armies of Germany, the US, Britain (including Palestine), as well as those freed from the USSR who fought alongside the the Allies to Liberate Italy and in the Mediterranean.
 Sources and repositories described.